 Lows, mids, and highs

-Listening to UPSAHL’s song Drugs via Tidal HiFi sounds great with the K371: bass notes are easily recognizable while her vocals remain clear during each verse.
+UPSAHL’s song Drugs sounds great with the K371: bass notes are easy to hear while Taylor Upsahl’s vocals remain clear during each verse.
 More impressive, vocals remain distinct during the din of the outro.
-Skip ahead to 2:30, UPSAHL echoes the word “drugs” an octave higher than her usual pitch.
-This is hard to discern with bass-heavy headsets like Beats but comes through surprisingly clearly with the K371 even when surrounded by synth noises, a kick drum, and her own lead vocals.
+Skip ahead to 2:30, Upsahl echoes the word “drugs” higher than her usual pitch.
+This is hard to discern with bass-heavy headsets like Beats but comes through surprisingly clearly with the K371 even when surrounded by synth noises, a kick drum, and her lead vocals.

-These headphones aren’t without their weaknesses, though, because clarity isn’t as pronounced as you’d expect from more affordable open-back headphones like the Grado SR80e.
-However, an open-back build can’t effectively be used on-the-go as these can.
-If you’re looking for pristine audio reproduction and don’t mind the limitations of open-back headphones, you may want to look into something like the Beyerdynamic DT 880 Pro, Massdrop x Sennheiser HD 58X Jubilee, or Monoprice Monolith 565.
+These cans have their weaknesses because clarity isn’t as pronounced as you might get from more affordable open-back headphones like the Grado SR80x.
+If you’re looking for pristine audio reproduction and don’t mind the limitations of open-back headphones, you may want to look into something like the Beyerdynamic DT 880 PRO, Massdrop x Sennheiser HD 58X Jubilee, or Monoprice Monolith AMT.

 How do the AKG K371 compare to other headphones?

-The AKG K371 hold up rather well against its main competitors, the Audio-Technica ATH-M50x and Sennheiser HD 569/598 CS.
-Additionally, they make a compelling case against the longtime industry stalwart, the Sony MDR-V6 variants.
-That last bit is important, as being the upgrade pick to headphones that have long served as a workhorse for many creative industries is not something we take lightly here.
+The AKG K371 hold up well against their main competitors, the Audio-Technica ATH-M50x ($169 at Amazon) and Sennheiser HD 559.
+Additionally, they make a compelling case against the longtime industry stalwart, the Sony MDR-V6 variants ($79 at Sweetwater).

-The Sennheiser 569 closed-back headphones have oval-shaped ear cups and a different style than the K371.
-The former appears slightly more mature and slightly less modern, but both remain attractive headsets.
-Again, you’re not going to find the same neutral-leaning sound with the HD 569 headphones compared to the AKG K371: bass notes are emphasized.
-The headphones aren’t very portable, because the ear cups don’t rotate or fold up toward the headband.
+The Sennheiser HD 559 (on the product’s website) have oval-shaped ear cups and a different style than the K371.
+The former appear slightly more mature and slightly less modern, but both remain attractive headsets.
+Again, you’re not going to find the same neutral-leaning sound with the HD 569 compared to the AKG K371: bass notes are emphasized.
+The Sennheiser headset aren’t very portable because the ear cups don’t rotate or fold up toward the headband.
 They are, though, nearly as comfortable with glasses.

-You can get a replacement mini XLR cable for the AKG K371 headphones on Amazon; this model also includes a 1/4" adapter.
+You can get a replacement mini XLR cable for the AKG K371 headphones at the usual suspects.

 If you need extra portability, the Bluetooth version will serve you well.
 It operates via Bluetooth 5.0 firmware and supplies 40 hours of playback on a single charge.
-Oddly, it doesn't support aptX, just AAC and SBC.
+Oddly, they don’t support aptX, just AAC and SBC.
 This means Android users won’t benefit from reliable high-quality wireless streaming, but iOS users will.
 That said, when you’re doing serious mixing, you’ll likely opt for wired listening anyway.
-You can take hands-free calls with the AKG K371 BT built-in microphone.
-However, as of March 25, 2020, the Bluetooth version isn't available through Prime.
-You have to spend nearly $20 on shipping.
-The versatility may or may not be worth the extra cost depending on what you prioritize.
+You can take hands-free calls with the AKG K371 BT ($214.99 at Amazon) built-in microphone.